School-Project-YZU/SQL-Project/README.md

 (11) Remittance Single : Account (m:1): Indicates that multiple payments can be stored in the same account.

-(12) Order :  Order Line (1:m): indicates that a sales order can order several kinds of inventory.
+(12) Sales Order : Order Line (1:m): indicates that a sales order can order several kinds of inventory.

 (13) Order Line : Inventory (m:1): Indicates that each type of inventory can be ordered by other different orders.